Part 3: Policy, Regulation & Legislation

 Effective Regulation through Agentic AI

-Who this chatper is for: Leader Professional Student & Educator COMMUNITY & FAMILY Author: Zachary Elewitz, PhD, MBA Summary: Zachary Elewitz proposes a visionary approach to regulation by advocating for the use of Agentic AI as a tool for oversight.
+Who this chapter is for: Leader Professional Student & Educator COMMUNITY & FAMILY Author: Zachary Elewitz, PhD, MBA Summary: Zachary Elewitz proposes a visionary approach to regulation by advocating for the use of Agentic AI as a tool for oversight.
 Drawing lessons from past regulatory failures, such as the Enron scandal, he outlines a four-phase framework in which AI agents evolve from passive detection tools to active participants in preventing unethical behavior.
 Elewitz emphasizes that AI should not replace human judgment, but rather enhance regulatory effectiveness through transparency, collaboration, and aligned incentives.
 By integrating Agentic AI into the oversight lifecycle, the chapter presents a compelling model for adaptive governance that is both scalable and ethically grounded.
 It aligns seamlessly with the anthology’s mission to reimagine AI as a force for societal good.
 This chapter challenges regulators, technologists, and policymakers to collaborate in designing AI systems that not only monitor behavior, but help uphold the ethical standards that sustain public trust and institutional integrity.
-Chapter coming soon → This chapter will be released as the anthology continues to evolve.
+Read full chapter on ASFAI.org →

 Reskilling the Workforce for an AI-Driven Economy

-Who this chatper is for: Professional Leader Student & Educator COMMUNITY & FAMILY Author: Manas Talukdar Summary: Manas Talukdar delivers an interdisciplinary roadmap for workforce transformation in the AI era.
-The chapter synthesizes use cases from healthcare, finance, and logistics to show how organizations are leveraging AI—and why people must be central to the transition.
+Who this chapter is for: Professional Leader Student & Educator COMMUNITY & FAMILY Author: Manas Talukdar Summary: Manas Talukdar delivers an interdisciplinary roadmap for workforce transformation in the AI era.
+The chapter synthesizes use cases from healthcare, finance, and logistics to show how organizations are leveraging AI, and why people must be central to the transition.
 Talukdar calls for ecosystem-wide alignment across education, corporate training, and government policy, backed by scalable strategies such as stackable credentials and employer-led upskilling.
 Framing AI adoption as a human capital challenge as much as a technological one, the chapter advocates for equity, inclusion, and lifelong learning.
 With global examples and actionable models, Talukdar speaks to leaders seeking to prepare their institutions—and their nations—for the future of work.
 Aligned with the 1+1+AI=10™ methodology, this chapter exemplifies how human potential, when paired with AI, can unlock exponential societal value.
 It is both a policy vision and an implementation guide.
-Chapter coming soon → This chapter will be released as the anthology continues to evolve.
+Read full chapter on ASFAI.org →

 The Role of Policymakers in Guiding Responsible AI Development

-Who this chatper is for: Leader COMMUNITY & FAMILY Student & Educator Professional Author: Adam Ennamli Summary: Adam Ennamli lays out a strategic and ethical roadmap for how policymakers can shape the future of AI development.
+Who this chapter is for: Leader COMMUNITY & FAMILY Student & Educator Professional Author: Adam Ennamli Summary: Adam Ennamli lays out a strategic and ethical roadmap for how policymakers can shape the future of AI development.
 Rejecting reactive or laissez-faire approaches, he argues for proactive policy that embeds accountability, transparency, and public benefit into AI systems from the start.
 Through case examples in healthcare, education, and public service, Ennamli emphasizes the importance of inclusive policymaking that reflects diverse community needs.
 He offers policy levers such as funding alignment, ethical procurement practices, and inter-agency coordination to ensure responsible innovation.
 The chapter’s central claim—that ethical AI begins with ethical governance—resonates deeply with the anthology’s core values.
 Ennamli’s vision calls for public sector leaders to serve as stewards of long-term societal well-being, shaping AI ecosystems that are not only technologically advanced, but also human-centered.
 His contribution is both a policy blueprint and a moral imperative for governments around the world.
-Chapter coming soon → This chapter will be released as the anthology continues to evolve.
+Read full chapter on ASFAI.org →

 Bridging the Skills Gap: A Defining Policy Challenge of Our Time